ekorolev/mquery/README.md

 ### 1. Install and start

-The easiest way to do this is with `docker-compose`:
+The easiest way to do this is with `docker compose`:

 ```
 git clone --recurse-submodules https://github.com/CERT-Polska/mquery.git
 cd mquery
 vim .env  # optional - change samples and index directory locations
-docker-compose up --scale daemon=3  # building the images will take a while
+docker compose up --scale daemon=3  # building the images will take a while
 ```

 The web interface should be available at `http://localhost`.